mohamedzouaghi/hurry/README.md

 # hurry
-Short and hurry tools scripts
+Short and hurry tools scripts.
+Examples:
+Script to analyze and identify duplicate files from desktop, Google cloud etc...